penyland/dotnetnewtemplates/templates/repo/.azuredevops/pull_request_template.md

 <!-- If anything comes to mind, describe the biggest risk in this PR -->

 ### Checklist
-- [ ] Unit tests have been updated/written where beneficial
+- [ ] Unit tests have been updated/written
 - [ ] Solution have been built and ran locally
-- [ ] If changed configuration/appsettings?
-Update appconfig.
+- [ ] Have you changed appsettings?
+Update appconfig if needed.
 - [ ] Changed resources?
-Updated relevant bicep files?
+Updated relevant bicep files
 - [ ] Documentation has been added and/or updated if necessary